2020-2021 Quality Improvement Award

-The application window for 2019-2020 funding is closed.
+The application window for the 2020-2021 Quality Improvement Award is now open.
 View application details.

 The Department of Internal Medicine Faculty Quality Improvement Award is designed to help develop leaders in quality improvement within the department.
 To apply, faculty members must propose a quality improvement project, providing a detailed description of the problem the project will attempt to address including the underlying causes of the problem, goals of the proposed project, and a summary of the expected outcomes.
 Applicants are also required to include the setting and impact, approach, and the significance of the project including how it will improve clinical practice.
 One award is given per academic year.